thedude0606/manusoptions/DECISIONS.md

 ## Key Decisions

 ### May 20, 2025
-- **Options Chain Data Handling**: Modified the options chain data fetching logic to ensure lastPrice, bidPrice, and askPrice fields are always present with default values (0.0) when missing from API response.
-This approach ensures consistent data structure throughout the application and prevents UI display issues.
+- **Options Chain Data Handling (Updated)**: Modified the options chain data fetching logic to preserve actual API values for lastPrice, bidPrice, and askPrice fields.
+Only add default values (None) when fields are completely missing from the API response.
+This ensures the UI displays real market data rather than placeholder zeros.
 - **Data Validation**: Added validation at both the contract level and DataFrame level to ensure required fields are always present, improving application robustness.
 - **Error Logging**: Enhanced logging to track when fields are missing or added, facilitating future debugging.